rehman259/dealsite/README.md

-# dealsite
+# demo-site
-this is a deal site
+this is a demo site